 - Communities understand the environmental importance of reforestation, are planting more of their own food and cash crops and they want to plant more trees.

-We have a global forestry expert in our team of Trustees called Ru Hartwell, who has worked with many communities in the Coastal Province for over a decade.
+We have a global forestry expert in our team of Trustees called Ru Hartwell, who has worked with many communities in the Coast Province for over a decade.
 He has planted hundreds of thousands of trees all over the world and some years back, he realised there was a huge additional environmental benefit to planting them near the equator in Kenya.
 Individual mature trees can lock down around 240 kg of CO2 and because of Kenya’s climate, they grow incredibly quickly, so are super efficient at improving the air quality, cleaning up the atmosphere and providing countless other benefits too.

 The issue Tracey is most keen to highlight is that the planting of new tropical forests should encourage the normal rains to return.
 In a handful of years, considerable planting of new trees could make Kenya far more resilient as it struggles to cope with its increasingly challenging climate.
 The Word Forest Organisation has a network of schools and communities throughout the region who are ready, willing and able to plant new forests, and quickly.
 Their membership scheme is growing steadily but Tracey is keen to up the pace by offering attractive corporate partnerships too.